Isaac is your friendly neighbourhood bot and hangs out in several channels on Slashnet. This is his full user documentation.

 The bot administrators have access to some special maintenance commands for Isaac.
 If you have any questions about the bot, please ask them.

-The bot admins for Isaac on Slashnet are CO2 and seven.
+The bot admin for Isaac on Slashnet is CO2.

 Isaac resolves titles of webpages.
 It's simple: Just use a link starting with http:// or https:// in any channel message and Isaac will do his best to find the title of that webpage and print it in channel.